openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-resource-objects/02-join-red-hat-developer-portal/assignment.md

 title: Join Red Hat Developer at no cost
 teaser: Join Red Hat Developer at no cost
 tabs:
+- id: cy24oaozfutj
-- title: Red Hat Login
+  title: Red Hat Login
   type: browser
   hostname: rhd-login
 difficulty: ""
+enhanced_loading: null
 ---
 Before you proceed with the next challenge, please take a moment to register for Red Hat Developer.
 If you already have a Red Hat account, you can use the same login credentials.